huda-usman/atmospheric-water-generator/README.md

 <div align="center">

-*"Turning air into water — one electron at a time."*

 A working **Atmospheric Water Generator** built from scratch using the Peltier thermoelectric effect — no code, pure physics.

 <br/>